Monday, February 22, 2010

 B: I like combining the lines “Hier ist unsere Wirklichkeit” and “Und was kam dann?”.

-A: It’s that echoey middling rock anthem so popular in the late ’80s.
+A: It’s that bland, echoey rock anthem that was so popular in the late ’80s.
 The strings would be wonderful if they weren’t synthesised.
 The chorus is not nearly strong or defined enough in a song striving for anthem status.

 V: I bet Münchener Freiheit were all shoulder pads and way too much hair.
 [Checks] Well, the conductor is.
 The rest of them are comparatively restrained.
 As expected, this is rather underwhelming given its pretentions.